-- □ Show comparison of energy consumption in each building over multi-year period. - □ Identify causes of increased or decrease energy consumption.
+- □ Show comparison of energy consumption in each building over multi-year period. - Identify causes of increased or decreased energy consumption-? - Demonstrate the development of energy efficiency measures (EEMs) based on consumption analysis? - □ Tracking implementation of EEMs and then accomplishing appropriate measurement and verification?